Pavilion Theatre, Bournemouth: History

 By the 1920s, the orchestra felt that the Bournemouth Winter Gardens was no longer a suitable venue and requested a more accommodating hall be built.
 In 1923, a competition was held to design the concert room, chaired by Edwin Cooper.
 The winners were by G Wyville Home and Shirley Knight, whose design was consulted with Owen Williams.
 Construction began in September 1925 with the laying of the foundation stone.
 On 19 March 1929, the building was opened by the Duke of Gloucester.
 It had cost £250,000.

 In the early 1930s, the Pavilion was rebuilt to accommodate theatrical productions as well as orchestras.
 It re-opened with a production of The White Horse Inn on 7 July 1934.
 Several alterations were undertaken in the 1950s, including the addition of two storeys to either side of the main entrance.
 In 1975, the Oasis Bar was added as a western extension of the hall.
 This proved to be unpopular, and was demolished in 2007 when the theatre underwent a £12 million restoration programme.

 The building was Grade II listed on 19 January 1998.
 It is currently owned by Bournemouth, Christchurch and Poole Council and managed by BH Live.
 The Pavilion operates alongside its sister venue, the Bournemouth International Centre.

-In 2019, Lenny Henry complained that a historical photograph in the pavilion's dressing room, showing actors in blackface, was outdated, racist and offensive.
+In 2019, comedian Lenny Henry complained that a historical photograph in the Pavilion's dressing room, showing actors in blackface, was outdated, racist and offensive.
 A spokesman for the pavilion apologised.